 The taking of Fin and Sei whales was banned by international agreement in the late 1970's when those nations still involved in whaling turned to the much smaller Minkes.

 A plaque from outside Tonsberg House (now dismantled and removed) on Signy Island in the South Orkneys group.
 This British Antarctic Survey base was built on the site of a Norwegian whaling station founded in 1921.
 The plaque is a whale vertebra (backbone) found on a beach near the base, from a whale killed by the whalers, painted by one of the base personnel.
 It hangs on a stave from a wooden barrel that would have been used to hold melted down whale blubber.

 It details the whaling catches by the whaling fleet in the period 1911-1930 in the South Orkney and South Shetland islands.

 South Orkneys and South Shetlands 1911 - 1930

 Right 78 - Blue 61,336 - Fin 48,023 - Sei 1,796 - Humpback - 6,742 - Sperm 184

 Total whale catch in 19 years - 118,159 whales

 About half a mile from the site of the whaling station on Signy is a shallow beach that is sea covered at high tide and exposed at low tide.

 The carcasses once "flensed" stripped of all useful material would be pushed into the sea.
 Many would wash up onto this beach where they remain many decades later.
-There are skeletal parts of many different whales here including a skull (top left) vertebrae and ribs.
+There are skeletal parts of many different whales here including a skull, top left, with the rostrum from which the baleen plates hung pointing to the right, vertebrae and ribs.